 pH is an important indicator when dealing with disease states.
 The goal is to get your morning urine pH between 6.5 and 7.5.
 But, don’t worry if your “number” is off slightly.
 Don’t forget, every BODY is different!

 Once you have an understanding of where your number is, use this information to help choose more alkaline foods.

-So, what is a more alkaline diet anyway?
-Well, it includes fruits and vegetables like raw broccoli, carrots, cucumbers, grapes, melons, bananas and avocados among many others.
-Most foods become more acidic when cooked, which is why I mention “raw”.
-But that doesn’t mean go throw away your stir fry pan.
+So, what is a more alkaline diet, anyway?
+Well, it includes fruits and vegetables like raw broccoli, carrots, cucumbers, grapes, melons, bananas, and avocados, among many others.
+Most foods become more acidic when cooked, which is why I mention “raw.”
+But that doesn’t mean throw away your stir fry pan.
 A veggie dish is always a great option!

-The easiest and fastest way to alkaline our body is to start with these two simple steps.
+The easiest and fastest way to alkalize our body is to start with these two simple steps.